 Leadership systems are adaptive.
 They don’t behave according to stated values, strategic plans, or the intentions of the people running them.
 They behave according to what they reward, what they tolerate, and what they ignore.
 That operating pattern — the incentive geometry of the system, the actual rules as opposed to the declared ones — shapes behavior continuously and without announcement.
 It doesn’t require coordination.
 It doesn’t require malice.
 It requires only time and the absence of structural governance.

-The Doctrine of Organizational Physics is the structural variable.
+The Doctrine of Organizational Physics is that missing structural variable.

-This is written for leaders accountable for outcomes in systems that are already drifting — executives, founders, and senior operators who have run out of behavioral explanations for structural problems, who can feel the window for cheap correction narrowing, and who understand that the cost of getting this wrong doesn’t stay in one quarter.
+Hacking Leadership is written for leaders accountable for outcomes in systems that are already drifting, whether that be executives, founders, or senior operators who have run out of the behavioral explanations for structural problems, who can feel the window for cheap correction narrowing, and who understand that the cost of getting this wrong doesn’t stay in one quarter.

-The public posts are diagnostic.
-Each one identifies a structural failure mode, names the incentive distortion producing it, and traces how it compounds over time.
+The public posts are free.
+Each one identifies a structural failure mode, names the incentive distortion producing it, and traces how it compounds.
 A reader who never subscribes should still be able to see their system more clearly after reading them.
+That’s the floor.

-Founding Operators receive a monthly Operator Dispatch — a private structural memo that operates independently of the publishing calendar.
-Each issue identifies one structural pattern actively compounding right now, runs a Cascade audit against your own system, and dissects a high-stakes field decision down to its structural consequences, including one diagnostic instrument not published anywhere else.
+Founding Operators receive the Operator Dispatch which is a monthly private memo that operates independently of the publishing calendar.
+It contains tools such as one structural pattern actively compounding right now.
+Or a Cascade audit you can run against your own system.
+A high-stakes field decision dissected to its structural consequences.
+One diagnostic instrument not published anywhere else.
 Founding Operators may also submit anonymized scenarios for structural diagnosis.
 The Dispatch is not more content.
 It is a standing governance instrument for operators running something under real conditions.

 — J